rutgercap/minishell/README.md

 ## Learning goals

-- Extensive parsing
+- Parsing input into an abstract syntax tree

-- Building a large application
+- Building and maintaining a large application in a team

-- Extensive knowledge of the working of bash
+- Extensive knowledge of the workings of bash

-- Working together on a large project
+- Managing forked processes and pipes

 ### How to run